syncfusion-content/blazor-docs/blazor/datagrid/filtering.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/LDVTZCCymbPjhVWg?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-### Initial filter with multiple values for same column
+### Initial filter with multiple values for same column using Query property

 In the Syncfusion Blazor Grid, you can establish an initial filter containing multiple values for a particular column, which helps you to preset filter conditions for a specific column using multiple values.
 This functionality allows you to display a filtered records in the grid right after the grid is initially loaded.